pranjay-poddar/Dev-Geeks/PHP Projects/User_Signup_Login_with_database/README.md

 * Import / create the required tables.

 * Go to index.php by navigating to localhost/index.php and view the project!

+* Please refer to the demo video in case of any doubts !